yefansky/CodeReDesign/README.md

 Search for "coderedesign"

 In the `Deep Seek Api Key`, enter the key you obtained from the DeepSeek API.

+#### Model API and Name Configuration
+In the `CodeReDesign` configuration, you can set the model API and name.
+Here are the default options and how to customize them:

+1. **Default Model Configuration**:
+   - `deepseek-chat`: The default chat model, suitable for general code refactoring and design tasks.
+   - `deepseek-reasoner`: The reasoning model, suitable for code tasks that require logical reasoning and complex analysis.

+2. **Custom Model Configuration**:
+   - If you need to use a custom model, you can select the `custom` option in the `CodeReDesign` configuration and fill in the following information:
+     - **Custom DeepSeek Model Name**: The name of the custom model.
+     - **Custom DeepSeek API Base URL**: The base URL of the custom model's API.

+   Setup Method:
+   - Open VSCode settings (File -> Preferences -> Settings).
+   - Search for "coderedesign".
+   - Select `custom` in `Model Configuration`.
+   - Fill in `Custom DeepSeek Model Name` and `Custom DeepSeek API Base URL`.

 #### Commands:
 Press `ctrl + shift + p` to open the Command Palette, where the following commands are available: